KIT-CMS/CROWN/docs/sphinx_source/kingmaker.rst

 .. code-block:: bash

-    law run ProduceSamples --analysis tau --config config --sample-list samples.txt --production-tag debug_2 --workers 10 --scopes mt --print-status -1
+    law run ProduceSamples --analysis tau --config config --production-tag debug_v2 --sample-list samples.txt --scopes mt --workers 10 --print-status -1

 The different options are:

 - ``--analysis``: The analysis to be used.
 The name corresponds to the analysis folder in the ``CROWN/analysis_configurations`` folder.
 - ``--config``: The config file to be used.
-The config file contains the information about the samples, the input files, the output files, the friend trees, the branches to be read, etc. The config file is located in the ``CROWN/analysis_configurations/<analysis>/config`` folder.
+The config file contains the information about all producers, parameters and output branches that are needed to run the ntuple production of your analysis.
+The config file is located in the ``CROWN/analysis_configurations/<analysis>/config`` folder.
-- ``--sample-list``: The sample list to be used.
-The sample list can be generated by the ``sample_manager`` and contains the information about the samples to be processed.
-The sample nicks can also be provided as a comma-separated list.
 - ``--production-tag``: The production tag is used to identify the production.
 It is used to create the output folder and the output files.
 The output files are stored in the ``/<base>/<production-tag>/CROWNRun/`` folder.
 The ``base`` variable is set using the Configuration.
 By default, it is set to ``root://cmsxrootd-kit-disk.gridka.de//store/user/${USER}/CROWN/ntuples/``.
-Within the folder, the different samples are stored, matching the ``<era>/<samplenick>/<channel>/<samplenick>_<counter>.root`` pattern.
+Within the ``CROWNRun`` folder, the different samples are stored, matching the ``<era>/<samplenick>/<channel>/<samplenick>_<counter>.root`` pattern.
+- ``--sample-list``: The sample list to be used.
+The sample list can be generated by the ``sample_manager`` and contains the information about the samples to be processed.
+The sample nicks can also be provided as a comma-separated list.
+- ``--scopes``: The scopes to be used, provided as a comma-separated list.
+- ``--shifts``: The shifts to be used, provided as a comma-separated list.
+If this parameter is not set, no shifts are applied.
+If ``All`` is provided, all shifts are applied, if ``None`` is provided, no shifts are applied.
 - ``--workers``: The number of workers to be used.
 Each worker is responsible for the submission and handling of one sample.
 The number of workers should be at least the number of samples.
-- ``--scopes``: The scopes to be used, provided as a comma-separated list.
-- ``--shifts``: The shifts to be used, provided as a comma-separated list.
-If no shifts are provided, no shifts are applied.
-If ``All`` is provided, all shifts are applied, if ``None`` is provided, no shifts are applied.
+If it is lower only the given number of samples will be processed at the same time and the additional samples will only be submitted when one of the already submitted samples is finished.

 .. warning::
     The law processes can get stuck after building the tarball when trying to upload it to the dCache when using more than 1 worker.
 The task will be stuck indefinitely.
 To avoid this, the user must cancel the running law command using ``Ctrl+C``.
 Afterwards, the task can be restarted using the same command.
 The task will then continue with the upload of the tarball.
 The reason for this behaviour is unknown.